AiyionPrime/heimdallr/README.md

 ## Acknowledgments

-* Thanks to all testers!
+* Thanks to all testers and reviewers!
 * Props to ubuntus developers for using the same mechanism in their installer for bionic beaver.